pmorales4/project-1-collegebasketball/README.md

 ![picture](images/readMe/arrayShot.png)

-Currently, the game ends when the player gets 10 points.
-I need to improve this part of the code function and end the game after the user completes ten questions ( no consideration whether the question is incorrect or correct).
+Currently, the game ends when the player gets 10 points or either side (correct and wrong) add up to ten.
+I need to improve this part of the code function and add a modal for pop up winner.

 ![picture](images/readMe/funct.png)